The day Prosper rushed his 3-year-old son, Pierre, to the nearest health center, he wondered if he would survive.

 Pierre weighed just under 20 pounds and he had severe diarrhea.
-During the 7-mile walk from their village to the capital of the Central African Republic (CAR), Prosper prayed: "I wondered if God's plan was to take him back."
+During the 7-mile walk from their village to the capital of the Central African Republic, Prosper prayed: "I wondered if God's plan was to take him back."

-UNICEF is the global leader in RUTF procurement, purchasing and distributing 80 percent of the world's supply.
-UNICEF works with manufacturers to increase supplies of the product and keep prices down.
-One carton of RUTF contains 150 packets, enough for one six- to eight-week course of treatment to restore the health of a severely malnourished child.
+Each RUTF packet comes ready to use and is easy for a parent or other caregiver to administer, no training required.
+One carton of Ready-to-Use Therapeutic Food contains 150 packets, enough for one six- to eight-week course of treatment to restore the health of a severely malnourished child.

 Malnutrition is a silent threat to millions of children.
 The damage it does can be irreversible, robbing children of their mental and physical potential.

 In addition to providing the lifesaving treatment for children with SAM, UNICEF also provides counseling to caregivers on best feeding practices for infants and young children and works with partners to improve access to safe water and primary health care services.